Chlorine-free germanium processing: Proposed mechanism

 The substitution reaction described above is thought to process via a mechanism in which steric strain of the complex is slowly alleviated over the course of the reaction.
 The first Grignard reagent substitutes the most sterically hindered oxygen position, where the t-butyl group of the catechol ligand is alpha to the oxygen.
 The second Grignard reagent substitutes the now uni-dentate catechol-grignard adduct, removing the ligand and resulting in two complete substitutions.
 Referring to the scheme below, treating intermediate 2 with an additional equivalent of Grignard reagent yields 3 at a faster rate than the rate to make 2, and treatment of 3 with two equivalents of reagent yields 4 at even more quickly.
 This is starkly different from the substitution reactions of GeCl4, in which the germanium center becomes more sterically hindered over the course of the reaction as ligand exchange of the carbons and the chlorides progresses, making the substitution more difficult.

 The stereochemical selectivity of the substitution reaction is further enforced by the identity of the auxiliary amine ligand.
 By using a more sterically encumbered amine ligand such as triethylamine, a 1.67:1 mixture of dibutyl-germane-η2-catecholate and tributylgermyl-η1-catecholate is produced after substitution with two equivalents of BuMgCl.
 This proves the effect of steric encumbrance on the product of the substitution reaction as the resulting tri-substituted product has the least sterically encumbered oxygen remaining bonded to the catecholate.
 This reaction pathway could allow new synthetic pathways for more stereo complex and functionalized germanium complexes.

 Substitution to form germane

 Despite being highly volatile and toxic, germane, GeH4, is extremely important in the field of optoelectronics and is a good candidate for vapor deposition to form thin films of germanium.
 However, germane must be extremely pure to use in such a way, and much research has gone into developing methodologies to prepare and purify germane.
-Using bis(catecholate) germanium and lithium aluminum hydride (LiAlH4) in dibutyl ether with argon as a carrier gas, the substitution reaction yields high purity germane in the Ar carrier gas with no evolution of volitile Ge byproducts.
+Using bis(catecholate) germanium and lithium aluminum hydride (LiAlH4) in dibutyl ether with argon as a carrier gas, the substitution reaction yields high purity germane in the Ar carrier gas with no evolution of volatile Ge byproducts.
 This reaction pathway for production of germane requires no postsynthetic processing or purification, proving this to be more advantageous than current methods.